malaviya-parth/CN/04_DLL/02_FLow & Error Control/04_SlidingWindow.md

 ## GATE 2009
 Frame Size = 1000 bits, B/W = 1 Mbps, Duplex Link, Propagation Delay = 25 ms. Frames to be transmitted into this link to maximally pack them in transit.
 1. Minimum no. of bits required to represent the sequence no. distinctly.
 Assume no time gap between transmission of 2 frames.
-2. If SWp is used with sender window size = $2^m$, (m determined in part 1), Minimum time the sender have to wait before starting transmission of next frame.
+2. If SWP is used with sender window size = $2^m$, (m determined in part 1), Minimum time the sender have to wait before starting transmission of next frame.
 ACKs are always piggybacked.

 ### Solution
 1. Capacity of link = 1 Mbps $\times$ 25 ms = 25000 bits